L-Theanine for Sleep: Benefits, Dosage, Risks & More

 Overall, while more research is needed to fully understand the potential benefits of l-theanine for sleep, current research suggests that it may be a promising natural supplement for improving sleep quality and promoting relaxation.

 While l-theanine is generally considered safe and well-tolerated.
-There are virtually no risks associated with L-theanine, although some mild risks do exist when taking L-theanine in large doses or for long periods.
+In fact, there are virtually no risks associated with L-theanine, although some mild risks do exist when taking L-theanine in large doses or for long periods of time.

 Some people may experience mild side effects such as headaches, dizziness, or gastrointestinal discomfort when taking l-theanine.
 These side effects are generally mild and tend to resolve on their own with continued use.